 No other post-retirement benefits are provided to these employees.

-In respect of the plan, the most recent actuarial valuation of the present value of the defined benefit obligation were carried out as at 31st March, 2024 by an actuary.
+In respect of the plan, the most recent actuarial valuation of the present value of the defined benefit obligation were carried out as at 31st March, 2025 by an actuary.
 The present value of the defined benefit obligation, and the related current service cost and past service cost, were measured using the Projected Unit Credit Method.

 (v) Sensitivity Analysis

 Significant actuarial assumptions for the determination of the defined obligation are discount rate, expected salary increase and mortality.
-The sensitivity analysis below have been determined based on reasonably possible changes of the respective assumptions occurring at the end of the reporting period, while holding all other assumptions constant.
+The sensitivity analysis below have been determined based on reasonably possible changes of the respective assumptions occurring at the end of the reporting year, while holding all other assumptions constant.

-1) If the discount rate is 100 basis points higher (lower), the defined benefit obligation would decrease by ' 6.82 Crores (increase by ' 7.92 Crores) (as at 31st March, 2023: decrease by ' 5.43 Crores (increase by ' 6.30 Crores)).
+1) If the discount rate is 100 basis points higher (lower), the defined benefit obligation would decrease by ' 6.00 Crore (increase by ' 6.80 Crore) (as at 31st March, 2024: decrease by ' 6.82 Crore (increase by ' 7.92 Crore)).

-2) If the expected salary growth increases (decreases) by 1%, the defined benefit obligation would increase by ' 7.78 Crores (decrease by ' 6.83 Crores) (as at 31st March, 2023: increase by ' 6.21 Crores (decrease by ' 5.45 Crores)).
+2) If the expected salary growth increases (decreases) by 1%, the defined benefit obligation would increase by ' 6.65 Crore (decrease by ' 5.98 Crore) (as at 31st March, 2024: decrease by ' 7.78 Crore (increase by ' 6.83 Crore)).

-3) If the employee turnover increases (decreases) by one year, the defined benefit obligation would decrease by ' 0.67 Crores (increase by ' 0.73 Crores) (as at 31st March, 2023: decrease by ' 0.41 Crores (increase by ' 0.45 Crores)).
+3) If the employee turnover increases (decreases) by one year, the defined benefit obligation would decrease by ' 0.78 Crore (increase by ' 0.85 Crore) (as at 31st March, 2024: decrease by ' 0.67 Crore (increase by ' 0.73 Crore)).

 (vi) Sensitivity analysis method

-The sensitivity analysis presented above may not be representative of the actual change in the defined benefit obligation as it is unlikely that the change in assumptions would occur in isolation of one another as some of the assumptions may be correlated.
-Furthermore, in presenting the above sensitivity analysis, the present value of the defined benefit obligation has been calculated using the Projected Unit Credit Method at the end of the reporting period, which is the same as that applied in calculating the defined benefit obligation liability recognised in the balance sheet.
+Furthermore, in presenting the above sensitivity analysis, the present value of the defined benefit obligation has been calculated using the Projected Unit Credit Method at the end of the reporting year, which is the same as that applied in calculating the defined benefit obligation liability recognised in the balance sheet.

 There was no change in the methods and assumptions used in preparing the sensitivity analysis from prior years.

-The average duration of the benefit obligation at 31st March, 2024 is 12 years (as at 31st March, 2023: 12 years).
+The average duration of the benefit obligation at 31st March, 2025 is 8 years (as at 31st March, 2024: 12 years).

 AGJV had submitted claims to ONGC, arising on account of cost overruns due to change orders, in terms of the provisions of the contract.
 The Joint venture has invoked arbitration in respect of the aforesaid change orders.
-Claims against change orders and counter claims by ONGC aggregating to approx ' 400.00 Crores is currently being discussed in arbitration and cross examination of Claimant's witness is being carried out in arbitration.
+Claims against change orders and counter claims by ONGC aggregating to approx. ' 400.00 Crore is currently being discussed in arbitration and cross examination of Claimant's witness is being carried out in arbitration.

 The Transtonnelstroy Afcons Joint Venture ("the JV") had submitted variations to the client for two projects (package UAA-01 and package UAA-05) arising on account of cost overruns, due to unforeseen geological conditions, delays in handing over of land and change in scope of work etc., in terms of the provisions of the contract with the Chennai Metro Rail Limited ("the client"), which the Management believes is attributable to the client.

-Note 38.
-DAHEJ STANDBY JETTY PROJECT UNDERTAKING (DJPU):
+NOTE-38 : DAHEJ STANDBY JETTY PROJECT UNDERTAKING (DJPU)

-Management of Dahej Standby Jetty Project Undertaking (“DJPU”) has submitted variations towards the amount of claims in terms of the provisions of the contract, which were not approved by the Petronet LNG Limited (“the client”).
-During the year 2018-19, management has invoked arbitration for settlement of their claims against the client.
+Management of Dahej Standby Jetty Project Undertaking ("DJPU") has submitted variations towards the amount of claims in terms of the provisions of the contract, which were not approved by the Petronet LNG Limited ("the client").
+During FY 2018-19, management has invoked arbitration for settlement of their claims against the client.

 (b) In view of non-applicability of section 186 of the Companies Act, 2013, the details of particulars required to be made thereunder in the financial statements are not applicable in relation to loan made, guarantee given or security provided.
 For investments made refer to Note no. 4.

-The Company had gone into arbitration with MbPT for compensation for extended stay related to projects and was successful in getting an award of ' 96.02 Crores including interest till the date of award, in its favour on November 2011.
+The Company had gone into arbitration with MbPT for compensation for extended stay related to projects and was successful in getting an award of ' 96.02 Crore including interest till the date of award, in its favour on November 2011.
 However, the Award was challenged by MbPT u/s 34 of Arbitration and Conciliation Act, 1996 to the Single Bench of Bombay High Court.
-The Single Bench had set aside the award and passed the order in favor of MbPT.
+The Single Bench had set aside the award and passed the order in favour of MbPT.
 The Company filed an appeal with the High Court of Mumbai for a two bench Judge as against order of Single Bench.
 The appeal was admitted by the High Court for a hearing by a two bench Judge in the month of April 2018.
 Considering the legal opinion obtained and facts of the matter, the Company is confident of winning the case and recovering the entire amount from MbPT in future.

 The Company had executed projects awarded by Uttar Pradesh Expressways Industrial Development Authority for Construction of Six-lane green field Kannauj to Unnao Expressway (package IV) and Firozabad to Etavah (package II).
 During the execution of these projects the client issued various change orders which required additional deployment of resources.
 The expressway was inaugurated and put to use in December 2016.
 These projects were completed 13 months ahead of schedule.

-(a) The Company has unbilled receivables towards various ongoing and completed projects disclosed under Note no. 8 ‘Contract assets'.
-This unbilled work also includes variations on account of cost overruns due to unforeseen geological conditions, delays in handling over land, change in scope of work, etc. which are under discussions at various levels including customer, in arbitration, Dispute Adjudication Board etc. Based on the discussions and merits of the claims, the management is confident about the recovery of these pending variations with respect to unbilled receivables disclosed under note no.8 “Contract assets”.
+geological conditions, delays in handling over land, change in scope of work, etc. which are under discussions at various levels including customer, in arbitration, Dispute Adjudication Board etc. Based on the discussions and merits of the claims, the management is confident about the recovery of these pending variations with respect to unbilled receivables disclosed under note no.8 "Contract assets".

-However, since the subcontractor could not execute the work for the station work referred to above, the company got this station work done on its own.
+However, since the subcontractor could not execute the work for the station work referred to above, the Company got this station work done on its own.
 As per terms of Letter of Comfort, subcontractor was to refund this advance to the Company, however due to certain financial difficulties subcontractor has not been able to refund advance given to it under the subcontract.

 Considering the fact that aforesaid projects is nearing completion, said advance has been classified as other current financial assets as advance to vendor recoverable in cash.